Tamagawa Products for Elliptic Curves Over Number Fields: Classification for

 \end{proposition}

-{ \begin{proof} The proof is very similar to \Cref{p=3_total}: we compute the proportion of curves which reach each of the $(e+1)(e+2)/2$ non-terminal nodes, then sum and scale the proportions by $\frac{q^{10}}{q^{10}-1}$ to account for curves which initially loop back to $F(\geq e, \geq e)$.
-For sake of brevity, the exact computations and proportions are provided in \Cref{egeq3} and \Cref{uglyformulae}. \end{proof}}
+{ \begin{proof} The proof is very similar to \Cref{p=3_total}: we compute the proportion of curves which reach each of the $(e+1)(e+2)/2$ non-terminal nodes, then sum and scale the proportions by $\frac{q^{10}}{q^{10}-1}$ to account for curves which initially loop back to $F(\geq e, \geq e)$. \end{proof}}